GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 storage.couchbase.mapping: clients, cache, site, tokens, statistic, authorization
 ```

 In this example, CE applications will use LDAP for `ou=people` and `ou=groups`.
-All other data will be stored in Couchbase DB.
+All other data will be stored in the Couchbase DB.

 ## Generic configuration properties